EmotiBit/EmotiBit_Docs/Getting_Started.md

 - <details><summary>Windows Security Alert pop-up (Windows Defender Firewall)</summary>

   - When the `Windows Security Alert` pop-up appears, **allow private network access**.
 You must also allow access on public networks if you plan to use the EmotiBit on a public network.
-If you have an Antivirus program installed, make sure the appropriate settings are enabled to grant the EmotiBit Oscilloscope. network access.
+If you have an Antivirus program installed, make sure the appropriate settings are enabled to grant the EmotiBit Oscilloscope network access.
   - <img src="./assets/windowsSecurityAlert-allowAccess.png" width="600">
   </details>
 - You can update the Windows Defender Firewall settings at any time.
 In your Start menu, search for "Allow an app through firewall".